Michele Foglia

-Michele Foglia (born 30 January 1998) is an Italian footballer who plays as a midfielder for Chieri.
+Michele Foglia (born 30 January 1998) is an Italian footballer who plays as a midfielder for Swiss Promotion League club FC Paradiso.

 Career

+Pro Vercelli

+Foglia began his career at Pro Vercelli, graduating from the club's youth academy in 2018.
+Although he had been included in matchday squads as early as January 2016, Foglia made his first-team debut in September 2018, appearing as a late-game substitute for Leonardo Gatto in a 3–2 victory over Albissole.
+He made 15 league appearances for the club before departing the club in 2020.

 Arezzo

-In January 2020, Foglia moved to Arezzo of Serie C.
+In January 2020, Foglia moved to Arezzo of Serie C. During his brief stint with the club, Foglia made zero first-team appearances.

 Serie D

 On 15 January 2021, he joined Serie D club Atletico Terme Fiuggi.
 In July 2021, he then moved to Chieri.